 When you take out student loan debt, you have it for the rest of your life.
 You can’t even get rid of it by going into bankruptcy; it stays on your record until you manage to pay it back.

 A home equity line of credit, or HELOC, works similarly to a credit card.
 You get approved for a maximum amount that you can borrow against, and you can continue to borrow as long as you continue to pay it off on time.
 A lender may take out a HELOC worth up to 85 percent of your accumulated equity.
-If you've paid off enough of your mortgage, your HELOC could let you repay your entire student loan all at once.
+If you’ve paid off enough of your mortgage, a home equity line of credit could let you pay off your student loans completely.

 Watch out, though – the interest rate on your HELOC is variable and will likely shift with home loan interest rates.
 If interest rates rise, you could end up paying much more than you borrowed.

-Another Option - The Lump-Sum Home Equity Loan for Student Loans
+Another Option – The Lump-Sum Home Equity Loan to Pay Off Student Loans

-The lump-sum loan works more like a traditional mortgage; you simply take out a single amount and repay it in monthly installments.
-These types of loans tend to have fixed interest rates, so your interest rate will probably stay the same until it's paid off.
+The lump-sum loan works more like a traditional mortgage than a home equity line of credit; you simply take out a single amount and repay it in monthly installments.
+These types of loans tend to have fixed interest rates, so your interest rate will probably stay the same until it’s paid off.

 The idea of paying off your student loans is tempting, but be careful.
 Any time you get a home equity loan for student loans, whether you have a lump sum loan or a HELOC, you’re putting your property on the line as collateral.
 If you default, you could lose your home.

 Also, if property values decline before you pay off your home equity loan or line of credit, you could owe more than the worth of the home.
 If that happens and you have to move, you could end up in foreclosure or forced to consider a short sale.